TRAIL Home | About TRAIL | Working Groups | Member Lists | Current Activities

 Institutions may have space needs, user needs, or materials in poor condition that need immediate attention.
 These needs can be met through digitization efforts.
 Members on the Steering Committee and Working Groups decide and prioritize what will be digitized.

 Gain valuable library space and collection management resources by recommending or donating collections/items to the project for scanning.
+Shipping cost for donated materials is covered by TRAIL for TRAIL members.

 Members can access project working documentation, reports, and collection analysis to aid in collection management decisions for their home libraries.